geo-smart/geo-smart.github.io/README.md

 Unlike the header, the footer on each page has not been factored out into a separate file from where it can be modified.
 It is not a priority since it probably won't be modified often, but something to keep in mind.

-The code that inserts the HTML content of `_header.html` wherever there are header tags could easily be modified to work for arbitrary components, e.g. when encountering:
+Also, the code that inserts the HTML content of `_header.html` wherever there are header tags could easily be modified to work for arbitrary components, e.g. when encountering:

 ```html
 <!-- %START COMPONENT-NAME -->